Nekiplay/Hypixel-Cry/README.md

 - Aspect of the End

 ### Nuker's:
-- Crop Nuker
+- Crop
-- Sand Nuker
+- Sand
-- Ore Nuker
+- Ore
 - Foraging

 ### ESP: